angelopedroso/stella/README.md

    yarn
    cd ../server
    yarn
+   cd ../peer-server
+   yarn
    ```

 3. **Configure Environment:**
    - For the client, create a `.env.local` file in the `client` directory, and base it on `.env.example` with necessary configurations.
    - For the server, create a `.env` file in the `server` directory, and base it on `.env.example` with the required settings.
+   - For the peer-server, create a `.env` file in the `peer-server` directory, and base it on `.env.example` with the required settings.

 4. **Start the Applications:**
    - Start the client: